 Snake in Dreams

-Since the snake can open chakras, it represents Kundalini energy, the snake is the energy coiled at your spine.
+Since the Snake can open chakras, it represents Kundalini energy, where the Snake is the energy coiled at your spine.
 The coiled serpent, which according to Kundalini yoga is where creativity and emotions are seated.
-Thus, snake dreams speak of your deepest desires and motivations.
+Hence, Snake dreams speak of your deepest desires and motivations.

-The snake visits your dream when it is signaling you to shed your habits.
+The Snake visits your dream when it is signaling you to shed your habits.
 It is inviting you to seek self-improvement.
-If your dream is of a headless snake, then it is warning you that danger is about and you are currently unawares.
-If the snake in your dream is eating its own tail or is devouring himself, much like the Ouroboros, it is reminding you that there is life after death, hope after failure.
+If your dream is of a headless Snake, then it is warning you that danger is about and you are currently unaware.
+If the Snake in your dream is eating its own tail or devouring himself, much like the Ouroboros, it is reminding you that there is life after death, hope after failure.

 IX